SystemsApproach/ops/monitor.rst

 like the OpenTelemetry project mentioned in the previous section, but there are also opportunities to use the tools described in this chapter to better integrate data.
-This section highlights two examples.
+This section highlights two general strategies.

-First, while Kibana provides a dashboard view of the logs being collected, in practice it is useful to have a convenient way to see the log messages associated with a particular component (at a particular time and log level) in the context of metrics that have been collected.
+First, both Kibana and Grafana can be configured to display telemetry data from multiple sources.
+For example, it is straightforward to integrate both logs and traces in Kibana.
+This is typically done by first feeding the tracing data into Elastic Search, which Kibana then queries.
+Similarly, it is useful to have a convenient way to see the log messages associated with a particular component in the context of metrics that have been collected.
 This is easy to accomplish because Grafana can be configured to display data from Elastic Search just as easily as from Prometheus.
 Both are data sources that can be queried.
 This makes it to possible to create a Grafana dashboard that includes a selected set of log messages, similar to the one from Aether shown in :numref:`Figure %s <fig-es_dash>`.
-In this example, we see INFO-level messages associated with the UPF sub-component of SD-Core, which augments the UPF performance data shown in :numref:`Figure %s
+In this example, we see INFO-level messages associated with the UPF sub-component of SD-Core, which augments the UPF performance data shown in :numref:`Figure %s <fig-upf_dash>`.
-<fig-upf_dash>`.

 .. _fig-es_dash:
 .. figure:: figures/es_dash.png